Jarred Kelenic Player Props: Mariners vs. Rangers

-The Seattle Mariners and Jarred Kelenic (.447 slugging percentage over his past 10 games, including two homers), battle starter Jon Gray and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Jarred Kelenic (batting .222 in his past 10 games) and the Seattle Mariners face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Yankees.
+He had a hitless performance in his previous game (0-for-2) against the Rangers.

 Jarred Kelenic Game Info & Props vs. the Rangers